PUNCTURE THE NECK

 The lack of a clear trigger for early escalation and the fact that early escalation will almost always ultimately represent a 'false alarm', has the potential to create a barrier to effective priming.
 Clinicians may be reluctant to initiate priming early due to concerns about being seen to have panicked or overreacted.

 While the Vortex tool defines when performance of CICO Rescue is indicated, it does not in itself provide a clear trigger to initiate priming for CICO Rescue.
 To facilitate effective priming for CICO Rescue, the Vortex Approach uses the CICO Status tool as an adjunct.
 Inspired by Scott Weingart's CriCon concept, this tool helps to address the above issues by linking specific pre-defined priming actions to objective criteria in the management of the challenging airway in a manner that is integrated with the Vortex model.
 Using a three tiered Ready-Set-Go system, the CICO Status escalates with the declaration of a completed best effort at any lifeline that does not provide entry to the Green Zone.
-Adopting a structured and standardised approach to priming shares the responsibility for escalation with the team, removes the perceived focus on the 'anxiety' of an individual clinician and reduces the barriers to timely escalation towards CICO rescue.
+Visually this is conceptualised as descent further into the funnel of the Vortex.
+Adopting a structured and standardised approach to priming shares the responsibility for escalation with the team, removes the perceived focus on the 'anxiety' of an individual clinician for initiating priming and reduces the barriers to timely escalation towards CICO rescue.

 CICO Status to GO: In the rare situation where best efforts at all three lifelines have been unsuccessful, the CICO Status escalates to GO.
 At this stage the patient should be pulled towards the head of the bed to allow extension of the neck, and CICO Rescue initiated.
 The priming process encouraged by the CICO Status tool should enable CICO Rescue to be implemented with minimal delay once a CICO situation is declared.
 Where a cannula technique is intended and the oxygen saturations are still >90% it is sufficient to re-establish airway patency using a cannula (a relatively low-risk procedure) and delay insufflation of oxygen (the component of cannula oxygenation associated with most risk), secure in the knowledge this can be readily instituted if oxygen saturations begin to fall.

-As well as the mandatory escalations with completed best efforts, additional discretionary escalations of the CICO status may be suggested by members of the team according to other recommended criteria on the tool or their own clinical judgement.
+As well as the mandatory escalations with completed best efforts at any one lifeline, additional discretionary escalations of the CICO status may be suggested by members of the team according to other recommended criteria on the tool or their own clinical judgement.
+In order to facilitate early requests for assistance, escalation to READY is strongly recommended when consecutive individual attempts (not necessarily best efforts) at any two lifelines occur without achieving entry into the Green Zone (e.g. if 1st attempt at intubation and 1st attempt at face mask ventilation fail to achieve alveolar oxygen delivery).
 In an anticipated difficult airway, where there is perceived to be a high risk of needing to proceed rapidly to CICO Rescue, airway management may even begin with the CICO Status already at SET (the "double setup").

 The declaration of a completed best effort at any lifeline should be accompanied by a request to escalate the CICO status.
 If this is not made by the airway operator, other members of the team should feel empowered to insist on this.
 It is important to note that the CICO Status should not reach GO unless best efforts at all three lifelines have failed to provide entry into the Green Zone.
-Thus where discretionary escalations are implemented, the CICO Status should plateau at SET until a declaration is made that best efforts at all three upper airway lifelines has been unsuccessful.
+Once the CICO Status reaches SET it should plateau here until a declaration is made that best efforts at all three upper airway lifelines has been unsuccessful.

 It is appropriate to consider the need to reinstitute a previously elevated CICO Status in any circumstance where secure access to the Green Zone has the potential to become compromised, such as during extubation.

 In the stressful and time-critical circumstance of a CICO event, difficulties with otherwise simple tasks such as recalling, articulating or locating equipment may hinder the timely initiation of CICO Rescue.
-To facilitate access to equipment, it is recommended that pre-packaged CICO Rescue kits be immediately available in all locations where advanced airway management might potentially occur.
+To help overcome these challenges and facilitate access to dedicated equipment, it is recommended that pre-packaged CICO Rescue kits be immediately available in all locations where advanced airway management might potentially occur.
 The exact composition of such kits should be determined according to local policy and preferences but consideration of the following principles is recommended:

-The Vortex Approach specifies four elements that are required for effective transition and addresses them in the following ways:
+The Vortex Approach specifies four elements that are required for effective transition:

-While the Vortex Approach addresses many aspects of the first three elements, other factors also have significant contributions to make.
+While the Vortex Approach addresses many aspects of these 4 elements, other factors also have significant contributions to make.
 In addition to the implementation tools provided by the Vortex Approach, successfully executing the transition process requires attention to all of the above elements using an integrated approach that addresses both technical and human factors in relation to training, planning, monitoring and equipment.